Recursive marginal quantization of the Euler scheme of a diffusion process: Introduction

-The estimation of quantities like (\ref{EqPriceEuroLikeOptions}) or (\ref{EqNLfilterLikeOptions}) can be performed using Monte Carlo simulations.
-Nevertheless, an alternative to the Monte Carlo method can be to use cubature formulas produced by an optimal quantization approximation method, especially in small or medium dimension ($d \leq 4$ in the theory but in practice it may remain competitive with respect to the Monte Carlo method up to dimension $d=10$, see \cite{PagPri}).
+The estimation of quantities like (\ref{EqPriceEuroLikeOptions}) or (\ref{EqNLfilterLikeOptions}) can be performed by Monte Carlo simulations since the Euler scheme is simulable.
+Nevertheless, an alternative to the Monte Carlo method can be to use cubature formulas produced by an optimal quantization approximation method, especially in small or medium dimension ($d \leq 4$ theoretically but, in practice, it may remain competitive with respect to the Monte Carlo method up to dimension $d=10$, see~\cite{PagPri}).